 Scholls Ferry Road (Roy Rogers to Teal)

-The existing section of SW Scholls Ferry Road between Roy Rogers Road and Teal Boulevard is a two-lane roadway providing access between SW Murray Boulevard and the growing residential areas in southwest Beaverton.
-Currently turning onto or from SW Scholls Ferry Road can be challenging due to heavy traffic volumes.
-This section of roadway also lacks bicycle facilities and has intermittent sections of sidewalk.
+The section of Scholls Ferry Road between Roy Rogers Road and Teal Boulevard was previously a two-lane roadway providing access between Murray Boulevard and the growing residential areas in southwest Beaverton.
+Turning onto or from SW Scholls Ferry Road was challenging due to heavy traffic volumes.
+This section of roadway also lacked bicycle facilities and had intermittent sections of sidewalk.

-The proposed project will widen SW Scholls Ferry Road to five lanes, which will consist of two travel lanes in each direction with a continuous center turn lane.
+This project widened Scholls Ferry Road to five lanes - two travel lanes in each direction with a continuous center turn lane.
 This will reduce traffic congestion from the intersection of Teal Boulevard west through Roy Rogers Road.
-Additional improvements include sidewalks, bicycle lanes, street lighting and improved sight distance at the intersections.
+Additional improvements included sidewalks, bicycle lanes, street lighting and improved sight distance at the intersections.